consulo/consulo-dev.github.io/docs/tutorials/action_system/working_with_custom_actions.md

 The implementation of `actionPerformed()` does nothing.
 These methods fully implemented in [Developing the AnAction Methods](#developing-the-anaction-methods) below.

-Before fleshing out those methods, to complete this minimal implementation, `PopupDialogAction` must be registered with the IntelliJ Platform.
+Before fleshing out those methods, to complete this minimal implementation, `PopupDialogAction` must be registered with the Consulo.

 ## Registering a Custom Action
 Actions are registered by declaring them in code or by declaring them in the `<actions>` section of a plugin configuration (`plugin.xml`) file.